arock093/keyboardminder/README.md

 The Mac solutions were inspired by a post on Stack Exchange.
 You can view the original solutions [here](https://apple.stackexchange.com/questions/59556/is-there-a-way-to-completely-disable-dock).

 ## Installing

+The DisableTaskbar tool can be found under [releases](https://github.com/arock093/keyboardminder/releases).

+You can also compile DisableTaskbar yourself if you want to change the default shortcut, delay timing, or uncomment the extra delay.

-First install AutoHotkey to be able to run the scripts.
+Install AutoHotkey to be able to run the other two tools or if you want to run the AutoHotkey version of DisableTaskbar.

 **Warning**: While AutoHotkey itself should be safe, installing it does increase your attack surface area.
 The biggest thing is make sure you know what the scripts you run do.

 https://www.autohotkey.com/

 Next simply download the repository and run the scripts.

-For the C++ version of DisableTaskbar you can compile it yourself.
-A exe will be provided at a later date once more testing has been done.

 ## Contributions
 Contributions are more than welcome.
 Open an issue and submit a pull request if you have one.
 Please be respectful.